On Cloudracer Review Facts

 Cloudracer shoe is enough to make anyone do a double-take.
 What on earth are those things?
 They are what truly sets this shoe apart.
 The CloudTec© collapsable outsole pods, distributed along the outsole of the shoe, add an eye-catching, unique element that you won’t find from any other running shoe brand.
 These collapsable pods are designed specifically for speed, and their honeycomb slip pattern creates vertical and horizontal stability.

 The Cloudracer’s slim, light, springy midsole offers support without a lot of the bulk.
 The Cloudracers feature a high-grade EVA midsole material, with newer models boasting a slim, minimal-weight Speedboard (plastic material designed specifically to encourage a smooth gait throughout your run).
-The midsole provides adequate support, but nothing specifically for those seeking arch support
+The midsole provides adequate support, but nothing specifically for those seeking arch support.
+So, if you're in the market for shoes for high arches

 The skeleton design of the Cloudracer is borrowed from taping methods